trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 Field           Required  Type         Description
 ==============  ========  ===========  ==================================================================================
 ``tableName``   required  string       Presto table name defined by this file.
-``schemaName``  optional  string       Schema which will contain the table.
+``schemaName``  optional  string       Schema which contains the table.
 If omitted, the default schema name is used.
 ``streamName``  required  string       Name of the Kinesis Stream that is mapped ``message``     optional  JSON object  Field definitions for data columns mapped to the message itself.
 ==============  ========  ===========  ==================================================================================